-Keto is a carbohydrate restricted eating plan, with increased levels of healthy fats and moderate protein intake.
+Keto is a carbohydrate restricted eating plan, with managed levels of healthy fats and quality protein intake.
 The premise is that the body will use stored fat for energy creation, in lieu of the carbohydrates that are taken in in a typical American diet.
 There is certainly more science involved then I am qualified to try to explain, so I’ll refer you to the experts mentioned earlier for more about that.
 Avoiding carbohydrate rich foods such as grains, sugars and some dairy products is a big part of ketogenic eating.

 During my weight loss phase, my daily “macros” are 1,858 net calories, 116 grams of protein, 145g of fat, and 23g of net carbs.
 Net carbs are total carbohydrates minus fiber.
 Using an app like Carb Manager makes tracking these categories pretty simple.
 Once I’ve reached my desired body weight, I’ll enter into a maintenance plan, which will allow me about 50 grams of carbs daily, and a more generous daily calorie target, while the ratios of the three macros will stay about the same.

 Intermittent Fasting (IF) is an eating pattern which supports and enhances the benefits of the ketogenic program.
 The prolonged periods without consuming any foods encourages the body to enter a state called ketosis, which is the use of stored fat for energy.